sammuelyee/docs/cartodb-editor.md

 The majority of online maps are a variant of the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection), commonly referred to as the Web-Mercator.
 Currently, CartoDB relies on this projection.

-Learn more about map projections in Wikipedia, and read up on how CartoDB handles [projections internally]({{ '/tutorials/projections.html' | prepend: site.baseurl }}).

-You can learn more about map projections in Wikipedia, and read up on all the details about how CartoDB handles [projections internally]({{ '/tutorials/projections.html' | prepend: site.baseurl }}).
+You can learn more about [map projections in Wikipedia](http://en.wikipedia.org/wiki/Map_projection), and read up on all the details about how CartoDB handles [projections internally]({{ '/tutorials/projections.html' | prepend: site.baseurl }}).

 ### Options